hmrc/sbt-bobby/README.md

 Rules can be placed on both libraries and plugins, and will be enforced on all local and transitive dependencies.

-> In order to apply Bobby to the meta scope to validate plugin output, see the section below
+> In order to apply Bobby to the meta scope to validate plugin output, see the section below on 'Running in different configurations'

 ## Rule Schema
 Each rule takes the same form: